Clair Blank: Lover Come Back

-Blank's short-lived foray into adult literature, Lover Come Back, was published in 1940 by Gramercy, now a division of Random House.
-It does not appear to have ever been reprinted in novel form.
-Notifications in The Pittsburgh Press suggest that it was printed in a complete novel section by the Pittsburgh daily newspaper on April 13, 1941.
-As a result of this limited print run, Lover Come Back is Blank's scarcest published novel.
+Blank's only adult novel, Lover Come Back, was published in 1940 by Gramercy, now a division of Random House.
+Notices in The Pittsburgh Press state that it was printed in the paper's complete novel section on April 13, 1941.
+As a result of this limited print run, Lover Come Back remains particularly scarce.

 Lover Come Back echoes the Beverly Gray series in both plot and writing style.
-Just as Beverly Gray is a successful screenwriter, playwright, novelist, and reporter for the Herald Tribune, Beverly Norcot shares the same vocations and success, and reports for The Times, almost certainly a reference to The New York Times.
-Lover Come Back features a plot driven by events and coincidence.
-"In its series of mini-climaxes strung together, the book is a soap opera."
+Just as Beverly Gray is a successful screenwriter, playwright, novelist, and reporter for the Herald Tribune, Beverly Norcot shares the same vocations and success, and reports for The Times, presumably The New York Times.
+Just as Beverly Gray leads "such a life of adventure as would tax the resources of any soap opera heroine", in the words of one reviewer, Lover Come Back, in the words of another, "is a soap opera" with a "series of mini-climaxes strung together".
 The book's "major ingredients" consist of: